Chris Rutsch | Hockey Coach - Hockey Parent - Hockey Lifer

 Well, that, and a single season behind the bench solidified that it's impossible to get your own children to listen to you like they would from another coach.
 It's a tall task to coach your own children so...
 I'm out.
 Level 1 for eternity.

-I have 3 boys, a peewee, a squirt, and a mite and we've been very active in youth hockey circles pretty much since the day my oldest first stepped onto the ice with his first real hockey program in 2013.
+I have 3 boys, a bantam, a peewee, and a mite and we've been very active in youth hockey circles pretty much since the day my oldest first stepped onto the ice with his first real hockey program in 2013.

 At this point, I'm a pretty seasoned hockey parent.